sunjc826/peggle/README.md

 5. Cannon-zone and Bucket-zone
   - In a designer view, there is a gray box at the top which represents the cannon-zone.
 The player is prevented from placing pegs in that zone so that no peg is placed too high up where the cannon cannot shoot.
 Note that using ghost mode, the player can still move pegs into the gray zone, however the peg will be marked as a ghost.
   - There is a gray box at the bottom which represents the bucket zone, similar to the cannon zone.
 Pegs are prevented from being placed here to avoid collision with the moving bucket.
 The bucket zone automatically moves itself when the level is expanded by the player.
+6. Automatically resizing background
+  - The background resizes itself when the user expands the level.
+There should be some sort of a "zoom-in" effect that does not break the aspect ratio when the user expands the level by scrolling down.
+  - The background will be captured in the saved level image to better reflect the size of the level.
+  - Remark: In the pre-loaded levels, this background image was not captured in the saved image.
+No real reason for this, as this enhancement was not included when I added the pre-loaded levels.
 ### Game enhancements
 1. Audio
   - Sounds